apache/metron/metron-platform/Performance-tuning-guide.md

 }
 ```

+Above is a snippet for configuring parsers.
 These are the spout recommended defaults from Storm and are currently the defaults provided in the Kafka spout itself.
 In fact, if you find the recommended defaults work fine for you,
 then you can omit these settings altogether.

-#### Where to Find Settings
+#### Where to Find Tuning Properties

 **Important:** The parser topologies are deployed via a builder pattern that takes parameters from the CLI as set via Ambari.
-The enrichment and indexing topologies are configured using a Storm Flux file, a configuration properties file, and Ambari.
+The enrichment and indexing topologies are configured
+using a Storm Flux file, a configuration properties file, and Ambari.
 Here is a setting materialization summary for each of the topology types:

 - Parsers
 	- Management UI -> parser json config and CLI -> Storm